Canada’s best rewards credit cards 2020

 Scotia Rewards are extremely flexible and can be redeemed for a variety of travel rewards as well as merchandise or a credit against your statement.
 Book travel through the Scotia Rewards Travel portal at a rate of 100 Points for $1 in travel.
 (If you use a different site, then you’ll have to apply your Points to get a statement credit instead of redeeming at the time of purchase).
 The Scotiabank Gold American Express also has very tempting perks like the foreign transaction fee waiver, which will save you 2.5% on purchases in another currency (in-person or online), and an included package of travel insurance that is worth the $120 annual fee all on its own.

 Those looking for a cash back card with a generous earn rate and welcome offer need look no further than the Scotia Momentum Visa Infinite: Cardholders earn 4% back on groceries, recurring bills and subscription services, 2% back on public transit and gas, and 1% back on all other purchases—with no cash back limit.
-This represents a significant earnings opportunity, particularly since the $120 annual fee is waived for the first year for new members and you can earn 10% cash back (up to $2,000) in the first 3 months.
+This represents a significant earnings opportunity, particularly since the $120 annual fee is waived for the first year for new members.

 On top of the cash back rewards, the Scotia Momentum Visa Infinite includes an excellent insurance package.
 Travellers are covered for emergency medical, travel accident, trip cancellation or delay, delayed or lost baggage, and rental car loss or damage.
 This card also includes up to $1,000 in new mobile device insurance, which protects against lost, stolen or accidentally damaged phones or tablets.
 Finally, as part of the Visa Infinite program, this card includes Visa Infinite Services such as a concierge service and wine country discounts in Ontario and British Columbia.